NGMunia/ENCOR-LAB/README.md

 ## 🗺 Network Architecture

-The lab simulates a hybrid **enterprise + service provider** environment with multiple autonomous systems, enterprise customers, and secure overlays.
+The lab simulates a hybrid **enterprise** environment with multiple autonomous systems, enterprise customers, and secure overlays.

-*(Topology diagram can be found in `/docs`)*

 ---